Time: 2024-06-12

 Z-twist: Fibers or strands slope from the bottom left to the top right, aligning with the middle stroke of the letter "Z."

-In the production of filament polyester sewing thread & embroidery thread and nylon 66 sewing thread, single yarns typically use S-twist, while plied yarns use Z-twist.
+In the twisting production of filament polyester sewing thread & embroidery thread and nylon 66 sewing thread, single yarns typically use S-twist, while plied yarns use Z-twist.

-#Polyester sewing thread #Bonded nylon 66 sewing thread #Dyeing tube #Raw white on dye tube #Twisted yarn
+#Polyester sewing thread #Bonded nylon 66 sewing thread #Dyeing tube #Raw white on dye tube #Twisted yarn #Filament thread twisting #Thread twisting process

 Back to news